LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

 The starting point for the first three examples is a simple Sidre datastore group hierarchy in which the root group has two child groups named "A" and "B".
-This generation of this structure is shown in the following code along with some print statements to verify the state is what we expect.
+The generation of this structure is shown in the following code along with some print statements to verify the state is what we expect.

 .. literalinclude:: ../../examples/sidre_data_vs_metadata.cpp